-The Hampshire Rose – Its Origin Remains a Mystery!
+The Hampshire Rose – origins

 The Hampshire red rose has been adopted as an emblem by organisations throughout the county – including the HGS!
 The symbol varies from a single or double rose, to the Tudor Rose depicted on King Arthur’s round table in Winchester.
 But where did it originate?